 In recent years there have been a number of proposed amendments to the 2006 Minerals Law suggested by various parties, many of which have centered on amending the 2006 Minerals Law to increase the Government of Mongolia's participating interest in excess of 50%.
-While the 2006 Minerals Law provides that the interest of the Government of Mongolia should take the form of an equity interest, based on past practice, and depending on the results of individual negotiations, the interest may be in the form of production or profit sharing or some other arrangement negotiated between the License holder and the Government of Mongolia.
-There can be no assurance that legislation will not be enacted which further strengthens the Government of Mongolia's right to participate in privately held mineral resources in Mongolia.
+While the 2006 Minerals Law provides that the interest of the Government of Mongolia should take the form of an equity interest, based on past practice, and depending on the results of individual negotiations, the interest may be in the form of production or profit sharing or some other arrangement negotiated between the License holder and the Government of Mongolia's right to participate in privately held mineral resources in Mongolia.
+On September 25, 2024, the Director of the Cabinet Secretariat of Government of Mongolia, Uchral Nyam-Osor provided a brief regarding a decision by the Government to initiate negotiations with the companies which hold mining licenses of strategic deposits to discuss the shares to be owned by the government.
+The government decision referred to has not been released publicly, or related news have been released since then.

-The Constitution of Mongolia, through the Amendment in 2019, includes a provision stating the Parliament has the power to define the regulatory basis for enabling citizens to enjoy the majority of the benefits from deposits with strategic importance and the draft Mining Law that is expected to be introduced by the Ministry of Mining and Heavy Industry 2024 spring session of the Parliament of Mongolia . no assurance can be made that the legislator will not initiate any new provision deteriorating our mineral rights.
+The Constitution of Mongolia, through the Amendment in 2019, includes a provision stating the Parliament has the power to define the regulatory basis for enabling citizens to enjoy the majority of the benefits from deposits with strategic importance.
+During the 2024 spring session of the Parliament of Mongolia, the parliament adopted an amendment to the Mining Law, prohibiting any entity or related parties to own more than 34% of company with a strategic deposit mining license.